 This field produced 2017's 71st All Japan National Tea Competition, Gyokuro Category winning gyokuro (Minister's Award).
-His winning gyokuro submission in 2017 was the only tea that received a perfect 200 out of 200 points.
+Tea farmer Masahiro Kuma's winning gyokuro submission in 2017 was the only tea that received a perfect 200 out of 200 points.

 The name "Tenkaichi" means "number one under the heavens" and is used by many Japanese tea brands as their top gyokuro.
-But in Kuma-san's case in 2017, his gyokuro was truly the top in Japan, and fulfilled his son's Tanabata wish: "ocha de ichiban" -- "to be number one in tea" (Tanabata is the July 7th festival in which children place their wishes on bamboo branches, see little Kuma-san's wish in the photos).
+But in Kuma-san's case in 2017, his gyokuro was truly the top in Japan, and fulfilled his son's Tanabata wish: "ocha de ichiban" --- "to be number one in tea" (Tanabata is the July 7th festival in which children place their wishes on bamboo branches).

-Another interesting bit of trivia is that Kuma-san and our other Gyokuro specialist Akio Kurihara are high school classmates and frequently compete against each other.
+Another interesting bit of trivia is that Kuma-san and our other Gyokuro specialist Akio Kurihara (from Kurihara Tea Farm) are high school classmates and frequently compete against each other.
 In 2017, there were 100 entries and of the top 30, 24 were from Yame, Fukuoka, 4 from Kyoto, and 2 from Shizuoka.
 The saemidori cultivar also made up 28 of the top 30 entries.

 - Ingredients: Green tea